-4.1 It is possible to provide health professionals with samples of products?
+4.1 Is it possible to provide healthcare professionals with samples of products?
 If so, what restrictions apply?

-Samples of products launched on or after 1 January 2012 may be provided only during the initial 2-year period after launch, and subject to adherence to the following restrictions set out in the executive order No. 1244 of 12 December 2005:
+Samples of products launched on or after 1 January 2012 may be provided only during the initial 2-year period after launch, and are subject to adherence to the following restrictions set out in the executive order No. 1244 of 12 December 2005:

-- The recipient must be a Health Professional authorised to prescribe the medicinal product in question and who is requesting the sample for a professional purpose that he is licensed to pursue. - One sample of each form and strength of a medicinal product may be dispensed per year. - 3.
+- The recipient must be a Healthcare Professional authorised to prescribe the medicinal product in question and who is requesting the sample for a professional purpose that he is licensed to pursue. - One sample of each form and strength of a medicinal product may be dispensed per year. - 3.
 The sample must be the smallest quantity marketed. - 4.
-Labelling requirement: "Free medicinal product sample not for sale". - Written, dated and signed request must be made by the receiving Health Professional. - Dispensation by the marketing authorisation holder representative, not the pharmacy. - 7.
-SmPC must be enclosed. - 8.
-Narcotic/controlled medicinal product samples must not be dispensed.
+Labelling requirement: "Free medicinal product sample not for sale". - A written, dated and signed request must be made by the receiving Healthcare Professional. - 6.
+Dispensation is made by the marketing authorisation holder representative, not the pharmacy. - 7.
+SmPC must be enclosed. - Narcotic/controlled medicinal product samples must not be dispensed.